judsonlmoore/judsonlmoore.com/_posts/travel/destinations/united-states-of-america/2017-03-03-top-10-american-cities-living-without-car.markdown

 tags:
   - north america
   - united states of america
-excerpt:		Living without a car is the new American dream established by Millennials seeking a more efficient life.
+description:		Living without a car is the new American dream established by Millennials seeking a more efficient life.
 Here are the top cities where dreams come true.
 image:			/assets/images/2017/03/top-10-living-without-car-america-redfin-2017.jpg
 ---